Psalm: 102 –

 your years go on through all generations.

-25 In the beginning you laid the foundations of the earth,
+the beginning you laid the foundations of the earth,

 and the heavens are the work of your hands.